raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 but does not itself define any long-lived operations.
-Nonetheless, to appreciate the design rationale behind DNS Stateful Operations, it is helpful to understand the long-lived operations that it is intended to support.
+Nonetheless, to appreciate the design rationale behind DNS Stateful Operations, it is helpful to understand the kind of long-lived operations that it is intended to support.

 DNS Stateful Operations uses "DSO request messages" and "DSO response messages".
 DSO request messages are further subdivided into two variants,